janekfleper/typst-fancy-units/docs/manual.typ

 = Units <units>

 A unit can be anything from a single character to a complex structure with fractions, brackets and groups.
-It is not necessary to use variables for the prefixes and units, you can just write down directly.
+It is not necessary to use variables for the prefixes and units, you can just write them down directly.
 The parser will figure out the exponents, brackets, etc. and the unit will then be formatted accordingly.

 #my-tidy.show-example-table(